-Welcome back to Part Two of “EVE Lore for Rookies”.
-Last time around, we looked at some of the deeper history of New Eden, dating back to the discovery of New Eden itself.
-Today, we’re going to be looking at something a little nearer and dearer to all of our RPing hearts: the history of the modern day empires and their current statuses.
+In the last part, we looked at some of the deeper history of New Eden, dating back to the discovery of New Eden itself.
+In this part, we’re going to be looking at something a little nearer and dearer to all of our RPing hearts: the history of the modern day empires and their current statuses.
 This is by no means intended to give you the full breadth of information on each of the empires.
 It won’t make you qualified to be a talking head on a news program (you know, if there were qualifications for that kind of thing), but it should be enough to point you in the right direction and at least make for some witty and charming dinnertime conversation.
 We’ll be covering the four empires in separate sections before turning our attentions to those lovable scamps in CONCORD.

 The Amarr Empire: God Has a Plan